CannonDesign: History

-Design approach

-CannonDesign employs a design approach it created called Living-Centered Design.
-The approach addresses the complex interdependencies that exist between people, businesses, communities, society and the environment.
-Inspired by the best attributes of human-centered design, systems thinking and traditional architectural and engineering processes, Living-Centered Design solves challenges through the lens of the broader ecosystems they exist within—helping organizations and communities realize more impactful, systemic change.

 Acquisitions

 In 2009, the company acquired O'Donnell Wicklund Pigozzi & Peterson (OWP/P), a Chicago-based architecture firm.

 In late 2014, CannonDesign acquired Pittsburgh firm Astorino Co.
 The deal allowed CannonDesign to expand its footprint into Pittsburgh.

 In 2017, CannonDesign announced it was merging its global practice with FKP Architects, a Houston-based architecture firm with 90 employees.
 Denver-based Bennett Wagner Grody Architects also joined CannonDesign.

-In 2018, gkkworks, an architectural and construction practice with a significant presence in Southern California and Denver, Colorado joined CannonDesign.
+In 2018, gkkworks, an architectural and construction practice with a significant presence in Southern California and Denver, Colorado, joined CannonDesign.

 In 2019, Blue Cottage Consulting merged with CannonDesign.
 The merger strengthened CannonDesign's consulting and planning capabilities within the healthcare, education and workplace sectors.
 Juliet Rogers assumed the role as President of the company.
 CannonDesign formed a strategic partnership with ModularDesign+, a modular design and prefabrication firm with a 100,000-SF warehouse in Euless, Texas.